Table of Contents

 Age does not protect you from getting or spreading HIV.
 Practicing safer sex can reduce your risk of getting HIV.
 So can using clean needles when injecting drugs.
 For more information, see our articles, Safer Sex and Cleaning Works.

-If you may have been exposed to HIV, no matter what your age, it is important that you get tested for HIV.
-You have a better chance of staying well if you are diagnosed sooner and get good medical care.
 If you do test positive for HIV, there is no need to give in or give up (please see our article, Did You Just Test Positive?).
 With a good attitude and a good HIV drug regimen, you may be able to live with HIV well into old age.
 If you are negative, you can learn what you can do to stay that way.
 Lastly, knowing your HIV status is an important way to prevent the spread of HIV to others you care about.

 Unfortunately, older people are often a forgotten audience for HIV informational programs.
 We do not usually see the face of an older person or senior citizen on HIV prevention posters.
 It is important for health care and social service providers to recognize and accept that their aging patients and clients are at risk for HIV.
 It is also important for providers to ask older patients about their sexual and drug histories.